Data Warehouse Concepts: Types, Examples, and Link to Big Data

 If to switch the letters “T” and “L”, you get the ELT process.
 After the retrieval, the data can be loaded straight to the target database.
 The cloud technology enables large and scalable storage places, and massive datasets can be first loaded and then transformed as per the business requirements and needs.

 The ELT paradigm is a newer alternative to a well-established ETL process.
 It is flexible and allows fast processing speed to work with raw data.
-On the one hand, ELT requires special tools and frameworks, but on the other, it enables unlimited access to business data, thus saving BI and data analytics experts so much time.
+On the one hand, ELT requires special tools and frameworks, but on the other, it enables unlimited access to business data, thus saving BI and analytics experts so much time.

 Types of Data Warehouse for Your Company

-Enterprise Data Warehouse enables a unique approach to organizing, visualizing, and representing all the data across a company.
+Top data warehouse vendors enable a unique approach to organizing, visualizing, and representing all the data across a company.
 Data can be classified by a subject and accessed based on this attribute.

-Data Mart is a subcategory of a data warehouse designed for specific tasks in business areas such as retail, finance, and so forth.
+Data Mart is a subcategory of a warehouse designed for specific tasks in business areas such as retail, finance, and so forth.
 Data comes into a data mart straight from the sources.

-Operational Data Store satisfies the reporting needs within a company.
+Operational Store satisfies the reporting needs within a company.
 It is updating in real-time, which makes this solution best-suited for keeping in all business records.

 Concepts of Building Data Warehouse: Examples

 Valuable data empowers business intelligence (BI) solutions and predictive analytics.
 For instance, health and fitness apps are premised on immense amounts of user data.
-Data gathered from multiple apps and via GPS comes into a BI data warehouse.
+Information gathered from multiple apps and via GPS comes into a BI data warehouse.
 And a well-designed data repository allows analysts to effortlessly access data.
 Then it becomes possible to visualize this data or use it for interactive dashboards.
 Information obtained in this way can fuel personalized recommendations or individual workout planning.

-Having data at your fingertips, you can build new business relationships and map out unique opportunities.
+Having all information at your fingertips, you can build new business relationships and map out unique opportunities.
 For example, it paves the way to more profound automation of traditional activities and real-time monitoring of workflows within your company.
 To get and store data from whatever sources and in different formats is no longer an issue.

 Big Data and Data Warehouse Ambiguity

 A data warehouse is an architecture that has proved to be valuable for data storing over the years.
 It involves data that has a defined value and can be used from the start to solve some business needs.
-Everyone can access this data, and the features of datasets are reliability and accuracy.
+Everyone can access this information, and the features of datasets are reliability and accuracy.

 Big data is a hyped field these days.
 It is the technology that allows retrieving data from heterogeneous sources.
 The key features of big data are its volume, the velocity of data streams, and a variety of data formats.
 Unlike a data warehouse, big data is a repository that can hold unstructured data as well.